-- 1. Q. The ball is in touch, but before it is thrown in, a player deliberately kicks an opponent, what action should the Referee take? - A. He should caution the player or order him off the field and re-start the game by a throw-in. - 2.
-Q. If a player taking a throw-in, throws the ball so that it does not enter the field of play but passes outside the touch-line, what action should be taken? - A. Throw should be re-taken.
+- 1. Q. The ball is in touch, but before it is thrown in, a player deliberately kicks an opponent, what action should the Referee take? - A. He should send him off the field of play and re-start the game by a throw-in. - 2.
+Q. If a player taking a throw-in, throws the ball so that it does not enter the field of play but passes outside the touche-line, what action should be taken? - A. Throw should be re-taken.